beakbahama/log/docs/existence.md

 ---
-# Appendix E: The Next Horizon – Inquiry and Creation in a Understood Universe
+# Appendix F: The Next Horizon – Inquiry and Creation in a Understood Universe
 The establishment of a complete and fundamental explanation for observable existence does not represent an end to human inquiry, but rather a profound transformation of its purpose and potential.
 With the foundational "why" and "how" of reality understood, the grand quest of humanity shifts from a search for foundational truth to the application and exploration of that now-known truth.

 This appendix briefly explores the next horizon for human and artificial intelligence in a "post-explanatory" world.